Exit

 501(c)(3) Advocacy Guidelines

 These are rules you must follow while representing PFLAG, in person, including at chapter and coalition events, and online, including the use of PFLAG email and social media accounts.
 Violating these rules may result in the denial or revocation of PFLAG’s tax-exempt status.
-If you have questions contact PFLAG National’s Director of Advocacy, Policy, and Partnerships, Diego Sanchez.
+If you have questions contact PFLAG National’s Advocacy Team at [email protected].

 DO: